yung-turabian/cozmo-chatrobot/readme.md

 No proper .exe or application front end, merely execute the app.py file (Python 3.9) and start interacting.

+## TODO

+[] support compatability with NAO, a more serious unit [] build an app front-end
+[] find a way to speed up the response time, perhaps drop GPT3.5 or use a websocket to a fast computer

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first